 Ms Pine emphasizes the importance of developing relationships with employers who believe in the young people and the valuable contributions they can make.

 “When he got offered a permanent position there we offered them supported wage (reduced wage costs) to ease the transition, and they refused because they wanted to pay him full award.
-This shows how much they valued Liam and thought of him as much a part of the team as any other staff member.”
+This shows how much they valued Oliver and thought of him as much a part of the team as any other staff member.”

 Ms Pine also recognises the business case for DES membership of Ticket to Work: the opportunity to build relationships early in the young people’s careers.